CMS Francis Lefebvre logo

 Sarah Dardour-Attali

 Sarah Dardour-Attali joined CMS Francis Lefebvre in 2015 and became a partner in 2023.
 She practices in tax law and supports clients in tax audits and litigation.
-Sarah Dardour-Attali handles applications for advance tax rulings and acts for clients in litigation involving interpretation of constitutional rights.
-Her practice includes recours pour excès de pouvoir (judicial review of administrative action), priority preliminary rulings on constitutionality (QPC), as well as interlocutory questions before the Court of Justice of the European Union.
+Sarah Dardour-Attali handles applications for advance tax rulings and acts for clients in litigation involving interpretation of higher-level norms.
+Her practice includes judicial reviews of administrative action (recours pour excès de pouvoir), priority preliminary rulings on constitutionality (QPC), as well as requests for preliminary rulings before the Court of Justice of the European Union.
 Sarah Dardour-Attali also has a solid track record in advising and assisting clients in general corporate and transaction tax matters.

 Mathieu Daudé